Contents

-- the Voluntary and Community Sector (VCSE) and local communities
+- Cornwall VSF, Voluntary and Community Sector (VCSE) and local communities

 Background

-People's health and wellbeing is impacted by the physical and social environment that they live in.
 In Cornwall there is a 5 1/2 year gap in life expectancy between the poorest and richest neighbourhoods.
 17 neighbourhoods are among the 10% most deprived in England.
 There are also specific challenges which relate to the rural and coastal environment.
-To help make sure that everyone in Cornwall has the opportunity to thrive, it is important to understand which factors:
+HDRC Cornwall seeks to support research to understand why this is.

-High-quality, place-based research can help us to produce this information.
+High-quality, place-based research can help us understand health determinants, and possible solutions.
 It will create new knowledge that will help improve the lives of people in Cornwall.
 It will also help inform areas facing similar issues nationally.
-However:

 To create culture change within Cornwall Council.
-To use the power of creativity and collaboration with community and university partners to:
+To use the power of creativity and collaboration to gather, create, understand and use high-quality research.

-to the social and environmental issues that influence health and health inequalities of people in Cornwall.
+With this we can find solutions to the social and environmental issues that influence the health of people in Cornwall.

 Business Plan